mcneel/developer.rhino3d.com/content/en/guides/scripting/advanced-async/index.md

 ## What is Async

-Normally, most operations on an application with a UI, run on the *UI Thread*.
-That is the thread (usually application main thread) that starts the UI *Application* and listens to the UI events.
-So when you click on a button, the code behind that button runs on the UI thread.
+Normally, most operations in an application with a graphical user interface (GUI), run on the *UI Thread*.
+That is the thread that starts the UI and listens to the events like clicking buttons and moving the mouse.
+When you click on a button, the code behind that button runs on the UI thread.

+**Asynchronous (Async for short) operations run on Non-UI threads and do not freeze the UI.**

-If the task is time-consuming, the UI thread (now executing the task after button click) can not respond to any other UI events.
-Therefore the application UI is *"Frozen"* (not the Disney® movie) and unresponsive.
-Normally this is ok since you would not want the user to change the application state while the task is running.
-So, it is a good idea to use an *Asynchronous (Async for short)* operation for the time-consuming task.
+If the task is time-consuming, the UI thread (now executing the task after button click) can not respond to any other events.
+Therefore UI is *"Frozen"* (not the Disney® movie) and unresponsive.
+Normally this is ok since you would not want the user to change the document while the task is running.
+It is a good idea to use Non-UI threads for time-consuming tasks and run them *Asynchronously*.

 ### Async in Script Editor
-In the context of Script Editor, if a script is performing a time-consuming task, clicking on the *Run* button in the UI would cause Rhino UI to freeze for the duration of the script.
-As we mentioned before this is ok.
-However, if your task does not deal with the Rhino document or other states that could be changed by the Rhino user while your script is running, it could be made async.
-This would make Rhino UI responsive while your script is performing its computation.
+In Rhino Script Editor, if a script is performing a time-consuming task, clicking on the *Run* button would cause Rhino UI to freeze for the duration of the script.
+As we mentioned above this is ok.
+However, if your task does not deal with the Rhino document (could be changed by the Rhino user while your script is running), it could be made async.
+This would make Rhino UI responsive while your script is running.
 It is also a good habit to show progress while the task is running in the background.

 ## Async C#

-This script completely freezes Rhino UI for about 2 seconds.
-That the amount of time we are specifying in `Thread.Sleep` below to simulate work.
-This could be a long running computation or waiting to receive data from a website:
+The example C# script below completely freezes Rhino UI for about 2 seconds.
+That the amount of time we are specifying in `Thread.Sleep` to simulate work.
+This could be a long running computation or waiting to receive some data from web:

 ```csharp
 // #! csharp